shuftipro/Android-SDK/verification-without-ocr/README.md

 ```
 ### Fuzzy Match

 To use Fuzzy Match, set **True** for ```setFuzzyMatch```.
 Enabling fuzzy matching attempts to find a match which is not 100% accurate.

 ```
 addressVerification.setFuzzyMatch(true);
 ```

 ## 4- Consent  Verification
-Shufti Pro performs Consent Verification with the help of handwritten and printed document.
-Any form of text written on a document or a note can be easily verified through this service.
+Shufti Pro carries out Consent Verification with the help of handwritten and printed documents.
+Any form of written text submitted by the user, such as a document or a note can be easily verified through this service.

 ### Document Type